 command separator.
 It is used between two commands where one wants

-command is not successful.
-This will work only with a command used
+is not successful.
+This will work only with a command used before

-codes are employed, anything higher than `0' (zero) typically
+employed, anything higher than `0' (zero) typically represents

-represents something other than complete success.
-For more on this
+something other than complete success.
+For more on this aspect of

 - [ + ] (Plus) The COPY command uses the Plus Sign to allow files